 Multiple member LLCs can be taxed as a C corporation or S corporation.
 In this case, the business gains or losses are reported on a separate 1065 tax return form.
 Each member has to pay their self-employment tax as their side of the share.
 In simple words, the partnership profit of each member is reported on the tax form.

 If the LLC is elected as S corp, the business will file a 1120S tax return.
 The individual company owners are filed to their shares, which are not subjected to self-employment tax.

 Lastly, if the LLC forms a C corp, it will use form 8832 to file taxes.
 C corp includes double-taxation, which means that the LLC is first filed on its profit at the corporate tax rate.
 Next, the LLC owners are taxed at the dividend rate after the LLC profits are distributed among them.

 Create an Operating Agreement

 When setting up an LLC, you should have an operating agreement.
 This agreement defines the entire structure of your LLC and how it operates.
 An operating agreement also works to protect the business’s liability status and prevent the state’s interference in the management of your business.
 Drafting an operating agreement is a good idea, and you can also hire professionals to do the job for you.

 An LLC is a great way to protect your assets from your business’s downfalls.
 However, there are some important factors that you should sort out before starting an LLC.
 When forming an LLC, decide where you’re going to register, whether your home state or a foreign state.
+For example, if you plan to set up a business in Singapore, then hiring the services of a company registration services singapore would not only help expedite the process but also ensures your formation documents are filed correctly.
 Additionally, hire a registered agent, know your tax options, and develop an operating agreement.
 We hope that this article helped you better understand what you should be doing before setting up an LLC for your business.

 Featured Photo by Andrea Piacquadio from Pexels